Why Eating Foods In Season Can Bring You Happiness

 As you’ve probably gathered from many of my articles, I like to explore how to add more joy and happiness to your life.
 And whilst there’s no magic solution and you can’t snap your fingers and all of a sudden be happy, sometimes the little things can lift our spirits.
 A kind comment from a stranger, going on a beautiful walk to clear your mind, or treating yourself to a cheeky massage.

 One of my favourite things in life is food.
 I get so much pleasure from eating and nourishing my body.
-It’s defintiely a source of happiness for me and many others.
+It’s definitely a source of happiness for me and many others.
+Writer Claire Coggan sent this article over about how eating foods in season can bring happiness.
+She shares her thoughts below.

 We often hear that eating seasonally is good for the planet – it cuts down on air miles and supports local farmers.
 Yet is it possible that eating foods in season could also bring us happiness at the same time?